 Unfortunately, some fraternities and sororities engage in behaviors inconsistent with the expectations and policies of the institution and/or national organization.
 While many organizations that lose recognition for conduct violations will typically close the chapter, some may continue (with Headquarters' support) to operate normally and will still recruit members.
 Other organizations might voluntarily end their relationship with the University of Illinois and may continue to operate.

 Fraternity & Sorority Affairs urges students and their parents/family members to avoid groups currently functioning without university recognition.
-To see the current listing of organizations that have had their recognition revoked or have ended their relationship with the university visit our Chapter Status page.
+To see the current listing of organizations that have had their recognition revoked or have ended their relationship with the university visit our Organization Statuses page.
 Also, you’ll see a listing of recognized organizations that may have been sanctioned with a specific status due to lesser behaviors that have not warranted revocation of recognition.